How do I run a feasibility study to know if my new business idea will work?

 Ask yourself WHY you want to do it?

 What pain problem it is solving?

 What are other DIY alternatives in Lebanon?
 How big are they?
 What kind of review they have?
-Can you beat them at scale/at creativity/at brand?
+Can you beat them at scale/at creativity/at the brand?

-Will DIY add additional customer support service?
+Will DIY add additional customer support services?

 Identify your target audience.
 Meet/talk with a sample.
 Ask.
 Ask.
 Ask.